seenry/website/README.md

-made with handcrafted html/css/js just to feel something
+handcrafted just to feel something